ganbarodigital/php-the-missing-bits/docs/types/get_duck_types.md

 * For strings that are valid class or interface names, we include the class name, a list of all parent classes, and a list of all interfaces that the class implements
 * For strings, we check if the string is a valid `double` or `integer`

-The resulting list describes how you can safely treat `$data`, as long as you are not calling strictly-typed functions and methods.
+The resulting list describes how you can safely treat `$item`, as long as you are not calling strictly-typed functions and methods.

-Use [`GetStrictTypes`](GetStrictTypes.html) instead if you want a list of types that won't cause an error when used with PHP 7's strict type-hinting support.
+Use [`get_strict_types()`](get_strict_types.html) instead if you want a list of types that won't cause an error when used with PHP 7's strict type-hinting support.

 ### Example Return Values